AUKUS: Australia

 The Australian defence minister at the time, Peter Dutton, responded by saying that Australia wanted peace and stability and "an opportunity for Indonesia, Vietnam and Sri Lanka and Korea to continue to develop".
 Dutton further dismissed "outbursts from China" and said that Australia was a "proud democracy" committed to "enduring peace and this collaboration makes it a safer region ... no amount of propaganda can dismiss the facts".

 Australian Greens leader Adam Bandt criticised the deal, saying that it escalates tensions in the region and "makes Australia less safe".

 In December 2022, the online publication East Asia Forum (based at the Australian National University) published an article stating that AUKUS highlights the need for Australia to have an advanced industrial base to sustain its planned acquisition of nuclear-powered submarines, as well as to support hypersonic and artificial intelligence (AI) military systems.

+In July 2025, former Australian Prime Minister Scott Morrison appeared before the US House of Representatives Select Committee on the Chinese Communist Party to emphasize the importance of the AUKUS security pact as a key component of the response to China's economic and strategic pressure on Australia.
+Morrison highlighted that China targeted Australia to make an example of its loyalty as a US ally in the region and urged the United States to maintain strong economic and security ties with like-minded democracies through initiatives such as AUKUS to deter coercion.